plone/ansible-playbook/docs/plone.rst

 This directive allows you to control the base port.
 There will be as many ports used as there are Plone ZEO clients.
 The default is "{{ plone_client_base_port + 100 }}".
+This is not a global variable; it may only be overridden in the plone_config argument when the role is called.

 plone_extra_parts